Where to Margin Trade Crypto in the US

 Other Leveraged Trading Alternatives

-For true margin, you’ll have to meet the above criteria or try your hand at DEXs like GMX (check out L2 alternatives like Ooki to save on fees as well).
+For true margin, you’ll have to meet the criteria for entieis like Kraken or Coinbase, or try your hand at DEXs like GMX (check out L2 alternatives like Mango on Solana to save on fees as well).

 However, there are other solid options for leverage with much fewer criteria.
 CME futures, options trading products, and margins on stocks like GBTC and ETHE allow US citizens other alternatives for leverage.
 While each has its drawback, mainly selection and in the case of GBTC and ETHE the unpredictability of premiums and discounts, they are all viable.